cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Index.md

 - **[PreviewDescription](data-model-annotations/display-preview):** Indicates the property of a model that can be used as a description field.
 Typically this is used in a grid of items to describe the item.
 - **[RadioListList](data-model-annotations/selection-lists#radiolist):** Use this to decorate a collection property to indicate it should be rendered as a radio input list in the admin UI.
 Specify an option source to describe the items to display in the list.
 - **[SelectListList:](data-model-annotations/selection-lists#selectlist)** Use this to decorate a collection property to indicate it should be rendered as a select list (drop down list) in the admin UI.
 Specify an option source to describe the items to display in the list.
+- **[Time](data-model-annotations/dates-and-times#time):** Use this to decorate a TimeSpan or string property and provide a UI hint to the admin interface to display a time picker field.

 #### Special Behavior Attributes